huaminghuangtw/Second-Brain/permanent-notes/Running Strides.md

 It is best to perform strides after warming up (dynamic stretching) with a short, ten-minute run at a conversational pace.

-Perform strides at eighty percent of your running capacity for thirty-second intervals
+Perform strides at eighty percent of your running capacity for thirty-second intervals.

-Aim to cover fifty to one hundred meters of ground with each stride.
+Aim to cover fifty to one hundred meters of flat ground with each stride.

+Accelerate evenly over the stretch of ground, taking care not to reach your maximum effort, then gradually decelerate until you reach the end of your stride.